sumantripuraneni/secrets-sync-agent/README.md

 # secrets-sync-agent

 The secrets-sync-agent can be used to <br>
-* Create and update/refresh secrets in OpenShift/K8 platform with Hashicorp vault secrets<br>
+* Create and update/refresh (periodically) secrets in OpenShift/K8 platform with Hashicorp vault secrets<br>
 * As an init or a sidecar container to provide secrets to an application container<br>

 ## Motivation

-There are usecases where we would need secrets from Hashi vault but those secrets needs to be available in OpenShift Container Platform<br>
+There are usecases where we would need secrets from (Hashi) vault but those secrets needs to be available in OpenShift Container Platform and to enhance the user (on boarding to OpenShift Platform) experience <br>

+### Platform Secrets <br>

 * ImagePullSecrets <br>
      *  The secrets that are required to connect to artifactory to pull images <br>
+* TLS Secrets <br>
+    *  The TLS certificates that are required to configure cluster <br>
+* SSH-Auth Secrets <br>
+    *  The secrets that are required to SSH Auth such as during image build etc <br>
 * Operator secrets <br>
      *   Some vendor provided operators require Openshift/K8 secrets to function and do not provide an alternative mechansim for injecting confidential data <br>

-* Application secrets <br>
+### Application secrets <br>

 *   Some legacy applications that can not be modified to use/connect to Hashi vault <br>
 *   Based on architecture if the applictaions needs to be Hashi vault agnostic
+*   A dedicated container to provide application secrets rather than application handling the logic

-## What type of secrets this agent supports ?
+## What type of Platform secrets this agent supports ?

-This agent can be used to<br>
-* Create secrets within a namespace as soon as namespace is created
-* Peridically update/sync namespace secrets from Hashi vault

-For now, supported secret types are
+For now, supported secret types are <br>
 * ImagePullSecrets
 * TLS
 * Opaque